garychou/postindustrial/docs/teach-the-1k/README.md

 ---
 title: Teach the 1K
 sectiontitle: "How might we scale the impact of our work?"
-sectionbyline: Christina Xu and Gary Chou
+sectionbyline: Chris Xu and Gary Chou
 sectionsubtitle: 2018 - 2019
 heroimage: "/images/t1k.jpg"
 herocaption: The Teach the 1K program at Orbital brought together entrepreneurship teachers, coaches and activators.
 Photo by Nikki Sylianteng